tlevine/www.thomaslevine.com/content/!/imapfilter/index.md

 line `-- ...`, and posted the configuration [here](<%= @item.identifier %>config.lua).
 I walk through it below.

-First, I set some options that were in the configuration files that I based mine on.
-I don't know what they do.
+First, I set some options that were in some other configuration files.
+If you want to know what they do see `man imapfilter_config`.

     options.timeout = 120
     options.subscribe = true